 The vicious cycle of washing and drying will always keep your curls shrunk.

-To get more mileage and stretch out of your hair wash, you need a product that can:
+To get more mileage and stretch after your hair wash, you need a product that can:

 - Smooth and relax your curls downwards